 Capacity 1: Self-regulation and Interest in the World

 Capacity 5: Using symbols and creating emotional ideas

-Using DIR/Floortime we are encouraging our developmentally delayed children’s brains to make the new connections necessary to reach these capacities.
-Once children get to the abstract in the higher capacities, they really have the capacity to think, relate and communicate and are well on their way to reaching their potential.
+Using DIR/Floortime we are encouraging our children’s developmentally different brains to make the connections necessary to reach these capacities.
+Once children get to the abstract in the higher capacities, they really have the capacity to think, relate and communicate and are well on their way to reaching their own developmental potential.